Updated February 2023

 Accounting assistant and Herzing graduate Cris Quejada says it's critical to get the details right.

 "Accuracy is the most important skill.
 If you want to be successful in accounting, you must always check your work thoroughly, and ensure it is accurate.
 This work takes attention to detail and a lot of focus."

-You can earn a decent income as an accounting assistant in Ontario
+You can earn a decent income as an accounting assistant.

-According to the Government of Canada Job Bank, accounting clerks in the Toronto area have a median salary of about $43,700.
+According to the Government of Canada Job Bank, accounting clerks have a median salary of about $48,000.

-The highest-paid accounting clerks in the city make more than $72,000.
+The highest-paid accounting clerks in the country make more than $70,000.

 LEARN MORE ABOUT BECOMING AN ACCOUNTING ASSISTANT

 If you're interested in becoming an accounting assistant, your next step is to take accounting and payroll training.
 This is a fairly quick program you can finish in under one year.